Coastal Planes RC Club

 During the past year or so, the club has begun working to create an environment that welcomes new members and visitors.
 We have had a few “snowbirds” fly with us while they are in the area, and we have enjoyed having them.

-Some of the improvements that will be done to the site in 2014, include runway work and additional pit area tables.
-This takes money and work, but the members appear to be willing to pitch in and make it happen.
+These improvements take money and work, but the members appear willing to pitch in and make it happen.

 Another reason for improving the site is so the club can begin hosting events.
 These activities could help generate funds to support site improvements without increasing dues.
 We hope to host our first event in the fall of 2014—if we can complete the improvements in time.